Punic language: Qal

 The paradigm of the Qal is (the verb B-R-K (barok), 'to bless', is used as an example):

-(note 1:) “the verb barok”: barok literally means 'he blesses', it is tradition to consider the 3rd person masculine suffixing form as the standard form of the Punic verb;
+(note 1:) barok literally means 'he blessed'; it is tradition to consider the 3rd person masculine suffixing form as the standard form of the Punic verb.

 (note 2:) Forms between [...] are known from Phoenician but have not yet been attested in Punic.